 For each trip identified above, a single data record was written.
 It consisted of the origin and destination points (and their time stamps), followed by the points traversed between the origin and destination for that trip.
 (Time and location were also stored for each of these points.)
-Total trip travel time was computed by subtracting the time at the have been written into the software.
-It is also possible to subtract out stationary time the vehicle spends at the very beginning or ending of its trip, as it waits with its engine running but not moving.
+Total trip travel time was computed by subtracting the time at the origin point from the time at the destination point.

-Some modifications to this rule to account for delays at at-grade railroad crossings and draw bridges origin point from the time at the destination point.
 The time the trip occurred was defined as the time at the origin point.
 Each trip was then assigned an identification number.
 The trip records were then read back into the GIS, where the origin and destinations for each trip could be geocoded to the census tract level.
 All geocoded trip records were then saved as the "Trip Database."
 This file served as the primary input to analyses about trip making behavior.
 It could be analyzed within the GIS or exported into statistical analysis software for the production of travel statistics, such as the example benchmarks described below.